Towards a Peaceful, Prosperous & Integrated Africa

 CONFERENCE & DOCUMENTATION

-Ms. Mirriam Omala-Gauvin is responsible for the management, translation and interpretation of the conferences.
+Ms. Mirriam Omala-Gauvin is responsible for the management and interpretation of the conferences.
 She leads meetings for the African Ambassadors Group and serves as a focal point for the group of African ambassador spouses and the diaspora.
 She is an experienced advisor in the fields of diplomacy, government and business.
 She holds a degree in Education from the University of Nanterrre and a Master's degree in International Relations and Diplomacy from Fairleigh Dickson University.

 Adviser, Meetings and Conference Management